ashpil/Model-M-Type-C/README.md

 Check [here](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ashpil/modelm_usbc "QMK profile") for details.

+Alternatively you can use the [Vial](https://get.vial.today/) firmware.
+Setup is analogous to QMK, clone the Vial repo and run:

+	make ashpil/modelm_usbc:vial:flash

 ## Other

 If you have any problems/comments, or find anything that could be improved, please submit issue or a pull request!